MicrosoftDocs/windows-dev-docs/hub/powertoys/color-picker.md

 The editor lets you see the history of picked colors (up to 20) and copy their representation in any predefined string format.
 You can configure which color formats are visible in the editor and in what order that they appear.
 This configuration can be found in PowerToys Settings.

 The editor also allows you to fine-tune any picked color or get a new similar color.
 Editor suggests two lighter and two darker shades of the currently selected color.
-Clicking on any of those alternative color shades will add the selection to the history of picked colors.
+Selecting any of those alternative color shades will add the selection to the history of picked colors.
 It will appear at the top of the colors history list.

 The color in the middle represents your currently selected color from the colors history.
 By clicking on it, the fine-tuning configuration control will appear, where you can change HSV or RGB values of the current color.
-Pressing <kbd>Select</kbd> will add newly configured color into the colors history.
+Using the <kbd>Select</kbd> button will add the newly configured color into the colors history.

 ![ColorPicker Editor window.](../images/pt-colorpicker-editor.gif)

-To remove any color from the colors history, right click a color and select **Remove**.
+To remove any color from the colors history, right-click a color and select **Remove**.

-To export the colors history, right click a color and select **Export**.
-The exported values can be grouped by the colors or by the formats.
+To export the colors history, right-click a color and select **Export**.
+The exported values can be grouped by colors or formats.

 ## Settings